 When the bank asks me what I do for a living, I say that I am a business owner; a strength and conditioning writer and coach; a husband to a very patient and caring wife; and a father to a compassionate, strong willed, and spirited young lady.
 In reality, I help ordinary, everyday people look, feel, and perform how they truly want too, and then I write about it, among other topics.

 Since this is supposed to be a “bio” page: I first got my feet wet in the field of strength athletics as a powerlifter in 1987 where I held seven California teenage state titles in the American Drug Free Powerlifting Association (ADFPA).
 I then transitioned into bodybuilding while attending college where I placed first place in my first bodybuilding show, 1991 Teenage Mr. Chico, subsequently finishing second in the Teenage Mr. California a week later.
 Over time, I worked my way into the top national line-ups at several National Physique Committee (NPC) bodybuilding shows, including the NPC USA and North American Championships.
-I also hold several Certified Strength and Conditioning Specialist and Nutrition designations through various exercise science institutions and possess a university degree in psychological studies with a heavy emphasis in sport psychology and brain sciences.
+I also hold several Certified Strength and Conditioning Specialist and Nutrition designations through various exercise science institutions and possess a university degree in behavioral psychology with a heavy emphasis in applied sport psychology and brain science.

 This process also taught me to better appreciate the “no bullshit” side of the physique transformation and strength training processes.
-Trust me, losing fat, building muscle, and gaining functional power and strength is a lot more than just a simple math equation, especially when you are still trying to add slabs of muscle, lose fat, with build lungs of steel by pushing the limits of your physical and mental capabilities through your 40's, 50's, 60's, and beyond.
+Trust me, losing fat, building muscle, and gaining functional power and strength is a lot more than just a simple math equation, especially when you are still trying to add slabs of muscle, lose fat, and build lungs of steel by pushing the limits of your physical and mental capabilities through your 40's, 50's, 60's, and beyond.

 We have all heard the cliche from wimpy, dried up gymsters that push broscience as a legitimate form of knowledge, “Hey, your metabolism sucks!
 You need to eat more.
 Move less, do more cardio.
 Join a crossfit gym.
 Detox.
 And maybe, if all fails, amputate an arm.”
 Well, sad to say my dear arm chair guru, the only action of significance involves a person’s willingness to ultimately decide to change and be willing to fail, rinse, and repeat.